Motörhead: Name and logo

-Snaggletooth is the fanged face that serves as the symbol of Motörhead.
 Artist Joe Petagno drew it in 1977 for the cover of the band's debut album (with designer Phil Smee who turned it into a negative and did the lettering to complete the logo), having met Lemmy while doing some work with Hawkwind.
 Petagno stated:

 The inspiration came from just being a naturally pissed-off bastard!
 And Lemmy's the same way!
 So it was bound to be an alchemal wedding of a more "primordial nature".
 I did a lot of research on skull types and found a cross-breed gorilla-wolf-dog combination would work nicely with some oversized boars horns.
 Lemmy added Helmet, chains, spit, spikes and grit.

 Eddie Clarke was less sure about the imagery to begin with:

 I shuddered when I saw it the first time.
 I thought, "Blimey, this ain't gonna go down that well", because it was just way over the top, then.
 But I grew to love it ...
 [At first] it was not scary or horrifying, it would've been, in those days, deemed bad taste.

 It has remained a symbol of Motörhead throughout the years, with Petagno creating many variations of Snaggletooth/War-Pig, for the covers of ensuing albums.
 Only two of the original covers for Motörhead's 22 studio albums do not feature any variation of War-Pig on the cover: On Parole and Overnight Sensation (of which, On Parole was never sanctioned by the band), and was in any case reissued with a black Snaggletooth on a white background.
 Phil is wearing a Snaggletooth badge on the cover of Ace of Spades.
 The cover of "Iron Fist" depicts a metal gauntlet wearing four skull-shaped rings, one of which is Snaggletooth, while the rear of the album-sleeve shows a fully detailed metal sculpture of the symbol.
 Originally the Snaggletooth design included a swastika on one of the helmet's spikes.
 This was painted out on later re-releases of the albums on CD.

 On 21 September 2007, Petagno announced that "there will be no more "HEADS" from my hand", citing irreconcilable differences between himself and the band's current management, Singerman Entertainment.
 Petagno stated:

 It has been a long, exciting and industrious journey, full of art and intuition, difference in repetition, and creative innovation.
 I feel I accomplished something unique in Metal history over the last 31 years by breathing life again and again into a figment of my own imagination, an image or better an entity which has taken on a life of its own, which I actually believe goes beyond the music it was created to represent.
 I'm damn proud of that!